ObolNetwork/obol-docs/docs/gov/governance/contributions.md

 2. **Staking through Staking Partners**: Staking through Staking Partners: For the current list of staking partners, please visit [obol.org/stake](https://obol.org/stake).

+## Is stake from the previous Contributions program eligible?

+No, existing stake within protocols as of the snapshot date of January 13th is not eligible.
+Only new stake that was deposited after January 13th is eligible.
+The exception is stake deposited directly on DVs, outside of staking protocols. (via our DV Launchpad, for example).
+Such stake is eligible regardless of when it was deposited.

 ## How can I track my OBOL incentives?

 If you’re running your own DV, your incentives will be displayed on the [DV Launchpad](https://launchpad.obol.org).
-If you’re staking through a partner product, they should display your share of programmatic incentives and distribute them to you through their interface directly.
+If you’re staking through a partner product, they should display your incentives and distribute them to you.

 ## What benefits do I get from the OBOL Token?